Army of Northern Virginia: Lee's command

 The Northern Virginia and Maryland Campaigns still showed numerous defects in the organization and leadership of the Army of Northern Virginia, particularly the high rate of straggling and desertion during the invasion of Maryland.
-Lee had fewer than 40,000 men on the field at Antietam, the smallest his army would be until the Appomattox Campaign, and the battle was largely fought on autopilot with minimal involvement by the senior officers in the army.
+Lee had fewer than 40,000 men on the field at Antietam, the smallest his army would be until the Appomattox Campaign.

 During the Fredericksburg Campaign, Longstreet had the divisions of Anderson, Hood, McLaws, Ransom, and George Pickett, who had just returned to action after months of convalescence from a wound sustained at the Battle of Gaines's Mill.
 Jackson had the divisions of D.H.
 Hill, A.P.
 Hill, Jubal Early, and Elisha Paxton.
 Robert Ransom's division returned to North Carolina after Fredericksburg.
 D.H.
 Hill also departed after quarreling with Lee.

 In the Chancellorsville Campaign, Longstreet was sent with Pickett and Hood to the Richmond area.
 His other two divisions remained with the main army; they were directly commanded by Lee during this time.
 Robert Rodes took over D.H.
 Hill's division.
 Jackson was mortally wounded during the Battle of Chancellorsville.
 Afterwards, Lee divided the army into three corps with three divisions each.
 Longstreet got the divisions of Pickett, McLaws, and Hood; A.P.
 Hill got the divisions of Harry Heth, William D. Pender, and Richard Anderson; and Richard Ewell (returning to action after almost a year of recovering from the loss of a leg at Second Bull Run) got the divisions of Robert Rodes, Jubal Early, and Edward "Allegheny" Johnson.
 A Fourth Corps, under Lt.
 Gen. Richard H. Anderson, was organized on October 19, 1864; on April 8, 1865, it was merged into the Second Corps.
 The commanders of the first three corps changed frequently in 1864 and 1865.

 By the time of the Pennsylvania invasion, Lee had fixed the organizational defects that plagued the army during its early campaigns and the straggling problems of the Maryland Campaign did not repeat themselves.